 #SBATCH --time=20:00:00

-It is to your advantage to come up with a good estimate of the time your job will take.
+It is important to carefully estimate the time your job will take.
 An underestimate will lead to your job being killed.
-A large overestimate may prevent your job from being backfilled, or fit into an empty time slot.
+A large overestimate may prevent your job from being backfilled or fitting into an empty time slot.

-The tasks and nodes resource limit specifies not just the number of nodes but also the properties of those nodes.
-The properties are different on different clusters but may include the number of cores per node, the number of GPUs per node (gpus), and the type of node.
+Resource limits specify not just the number of nodes but also the properties of those nodes.
+The properties differ between clusters but may include the number of cores per node, the number of GPUs per node (gpus), and the type of node.

 #SBATCH --constraint=40core

-To request 10 nodes with 2 GPUs each on Pitzer:
+To request 2 nodes with 2 GPUs (2-GPU nodes are only available on Pitzer)

-To request 1 node with use of 6 cores and 1 GPU on Pitzer:
+To request one node with use of 12 cores and 2 GPU:

 Memory

 The memory limit is the total amount of memory needed across all nodes.
-There is no need to specify a memory limit unless your memory requirements are disproportionate to the number of cores you are requesting or you need a large-memory node.
+There is no need to specify a memory limit unless you need a large-memory node or your memory requirements are disproportionate to the number of cores you are requesting.
 For parallel jobs you must multiply the memory needed per node by the number of nodes to get the correct limit; you should usually request whole nodes and omit the memory limit.

 Default units are bytes, but values are usually expressed in megabytes (mem=4000MB) or gigabytes (mem=4GB).